cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-6-91.md

 payload: Starlink Group 6-91
 payload-type: satellite
 payload-description: >-
-  A batch of Starlink smallsats deployed to expand the broadband network in low Earth orbit as part of the Group 6 shell launches.
+  A batch of 28 Starlink v2 Mini satellites deployed to expand the broadband network in low Earth orbit as part of the Group 6 shell launches.
 links:
   - title: Falcon 9 | Starlink Group 6-91
     type: